krishnalalxag/test/README.md

 ```

-__3. If adding another component to existing ‘CMakeLists.txt file’, first follow Step 1 as above and then edit the existing ‘CMakeList.txt’ with the following text.
-For this example, we will add another component named ‘xyz’__
+__3. If adding another component to existing `CMakeLists.txt file`, first follow Step 1 as above and then edit the existing `CMakeList.txt` with the following text.
+For this example, we will add another component named `xyz`.__

 ```